 Well, now we have baked the ambient occlusion into an AO-map.
 We can take this map, reduce it to a reasonable size of let us say 512 by 512 ,

-and use the result as texture for our hat in second life.
-Then we can use the Second Life color picker to colorise the hat and we are done.
+and use the result as texture for our hat in OpenSim or any compatible online world of your choice.
+Then we can use the viewer’s color picker to colorise the hat and we are done.
 But what if we wanted back the red color band?
 It is not included in the AO map?

 So let us see, how we can bake the texture and the AO map all together:

 - and select all vertices.

 - You possibly may want to create a new image now with a reasonable size.
 512 by 512 pixels should be ok.

 Ok, we somehow expected this to happen. when enabling draw type textured a totally white hat with a red band is what we get.
 See how different the model looks now ?
 All three-dimensional information is almost gone.
 Switch forward and backward between the AO-map and the texture.
 See how nicely the model’s 3 dimensional characteristics get supported with the ambient occlusion map ?
 Now wouldn’t it be nice to have both ? in the texture ?
 The color and the ambient occlusion ?
 Here is the trick:

 - check that you are in edit mode, and all vertices are selected.

 - also check that you have the hat-body texture selected in the image editor.